Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: ELBERT-Based FSA System

 \subsection{Overview}

 Fig. \ref{FSAoverview} briefly introduces the FSA system we used in this work.
-Before the classification model, there are some pre-processing works: 1) Removal of special symbols: There are various symbols in the texts such as full stop, quotation marks, and ellipsis.
+Before the classification model, texts need to be preprocessed to remove useless information.
+We take a part of the data pre-processing process in the previous paper\cite{usmani2021news}, which is a common method, and make some adjustments to suit our needs.
+Our pre-processing process includes: 1) Removal of special symbols: There are various symbols in the texts such as full stop, quotation marks, and ellipsis.
 These symbols do not contain sentiment.
 2) Removal of stop words: Stop words add no meanings to a sentence.
 Conjunctions and determiners are parts of stop words.
 3) Removal of non-financial contents: Some texts contain contents that are unrelated to finance.
 We also remove news sources and web links that have little relationship with financial emotions.
 4) Data augmentation approach: The back-translation \cite{li2022data} is utilized in our system as a data augmentation approach.

 Afterward, the NLP Transformers, which have been pre-trained on large corpora and will be fine-tuned on FSA datasets during the training stage, are chosen as the classification model.
-Notice that the Transformer networks account for the vast majority of the system delay during the inference phase, while the embedding layer and the final classifier take very little time to complete the operation.
-Thus, the key to improving the text processing speed and the throughput of the entire system is the optimization of the encoder, which consists of the MHA and the FFN ResBlocks.
+Notice that the Transformer networks account for the vast majority of the system delay during the inference phase.
 In particular, if the ELBERT is used as the classification model here, we can use a clever method to improve the inference speed, which will be discussed in Section \ref{ssec:accELBERT} in greater detail.